Hire me

 Those who believe that one group is inherently better than another miss the deeper truth: we are all connected.
 Our strength has always come from learning from one another while resisting outsiders who seek to divide us.
 The title "Seyed" is one reminder of that connection.
 It ties together Persia, Assyria, Mithra, Zoroaster, Jesus, and Muhammad.
 That is why the aggressors fear it.
 This is why the United States and Israeli Zionists, together with the rulers of Saudi Arabia, support movements against Shia.
 The same satanic cult that once crucified Jesus, together with its puppets, now seeks to erase the hope of God and the spirit of resistance.

-Iran’s theocratic system enforces titles like “Seyed” because it wants symbols of loyalty to its ideology built directly into people’s names.
-On paper, this is about religion.
-But in reality, it is about politics.
-If millions of citizens are registered as “descendants of the Prophet,” then the state can claim legitimacy from their existence.
+Iran's new theocratic system (which is a kind of constitutional kingdom) enforces titles like "Seyed" because it wants symbols of loyalty to its ideology built directly into people's names.
+On paper, enforcing the title seems to be about religion; but in reality, it is all about politics.
+If millions of citizens are registered as Seyed, then the state can claim that:

-Yet this enforcement backfires.
+Yet, this enforcement has backfired.
 Instead of pride, many Iranians feel resentment.
-What could have been a cultural bridge became another reminder of control.
-People often reject the title outright, without realizing the deep cultural history behind it.
+What could have been a cultural bridge between everyone in our region became another reminder of control, used by a bunch of idiots who follow colonial scripts.
+That's why, in Iran, people often reject the title outright, even though it has deep cultural history behind it.

 A real story in Denmark